Generalized prelie and permutative algebras: Hopf algebras and bialgebras from generalized pre-Lie algebras

 \subsection{Cointeractions}

-From \cite{FoissyOperads}, if $(A,\Phi)$ is a finite-dimensional dual $\ell$CEDS, then for any operad morphism $\prelie \longrightarrow \prelie_{\Phi^*}$, we obtain a pair of cointeracting bialgebras.
-We shall use the following definition, using the definition of admissible cuts and the notations of \cite{ConnesKreimer}:
+From\cite{Foissy55}, if $(A,\Phi)$ is a finite-dimensional dual $\ell$CEDS, then for any operad morphism $\prelie\longrightarrow\prelie_{\Phi^*}$, we obtain a pair of cointeracting bialgebras.
+We shall use the following definition, using the definition of admissible cuts and the notations of\cite{Connes1998}:

 \begin{defi} Let $(A,\Phi)$ be a dual $\ell$CEDS and $\calD$ be a set.
 Let us fix $f\in A^*$.
 Let $F$ be an $A$-typed and $\calD$-decorated forest, and let $c$ be an admissible cut of $F$.
 This admissible cuts give a tensor $P^c(F)\otimes R^c(F)$ of $\calD$-decorated forests.
-We make it a sum of tensors of $A$-typed and $\calD$-decorated forests by the following process: \begin{itemize} \item For each edge $e \in c$, let us denote by $e_1,\ldots,e_k$ the edges of $F$ in the path from the root of the tree containing $e$ to the first extremity of $e$; denote by $a$ the type of $e$ and by $a_i$ the type of $e_i$.
+We make it a sum of tensors of $A$-typed and $\calD$-decorated forests by the following process:\\

+For each edge $e\in c$, let us denote by $e_1,\ldots,e_k$ the edges of $F$ in the path from the root of the tree containing $e$ to the first extremity of $e$; denote by $a$ the type of $e$ and by $a_i$ the type of $e_i$.
 Compute